Flash memory: Erasing

-To erase a NOR flash cell (resetting it to the "1" state), a large voltage of the opposite polarity is applied between the CG and source terminal, pulling the electrons off the FG through quantum tunneling.
+To erase a NOR flash cell (resetting it to the "1" state), a large voltage of the opposite polarity is applied between the CG and source terminal, pulling the electrons off the FG through Fowler–Nordheim tunneling (FN tunneling).
+This is known as Negative gate source source erase.
+Newer NOR memories can erase using negative gate channel erase, which biases the wordline on a NOR memory cell block and the P-well of the memory cell block to allow FN tunneling to be carried out, erasing the cell block.
+Older memories used source erase, in which a high voltage was applied to the source and then electrons from the FG were moved to the source.
 Modern NOR flash memory chips are divided into erase segments (often called blocks or sectors).
 The erase operation can be performed only on a block-wise basis; all the cells in an erase segment must be erased together.
 Programming of NOR cells, however, generally can be performed one byte or word at a time.